 Are you interested in learning more about how an herbarium works and how to create herbarium specimens?
 Then you might be interested in a special herbarium class taught by Sula and other key members of the herbarium staff.
 This class is offered only a couple times per year, so check the Rancho Santa Ana Botanic Garden Calendar regularly.

 The RSA Herbarium Connects With Teachers

 The Rancho Santa Ana Botanical Garden has a longstanding relationship with teachers and schools in southern California.
 School groups tour the garden and the herbarium during the school year.
 The herbarium has a special show-n-tell collection comprised of mounted plant specimens, one of the them having been collected by explorer Captain James Cook himself.
-To learn more about docent-led tours for K-12 students, college classes, youth groups, and adult community groups, visit the Community Education section on the RSABG website.
+To learn more about docent-led tours for K-12 students, college classes, youth groups, and adult community groups, visit the RSABG website.

 Question for EE Week Readers in southern California: